Harold Andrews (politician)

-Harold Dominey "Hal" Andrews (August 8, 1942 - March 11, 1995) is a former broadcaster and politician in Newfoundland.
+Harold Dominey "Hal" Andrews (August 8, 1942 - March 11, 1995) is a former Canadian broadcaster and politician in Newfoundland.
 He represented Burgeo-Bay d'Espoir in the Newfoundland House of Assembly from 1979 to 1985.

+Background

-He was born in Twillingate and was educated at Bishop Feild College and Memorial University.
+Andrews was born in Twillingate and was educated at Bishop Feild College and Memorial University.
 Andrews worked for the Newfoundland Department of Agriculture, Forestry, Provincial Affairs and Fisheries.
-In 1966, he joined the CBC as a commentator-producer.
-Andrews hosted the television programme Land and Sea for the CBC.
-He resigned from the CBC in 1979.
+In 1966, he joined the CBNT-DT as a commentator-producer, and he was the host of Land and Sea during the 1970s.

+Politics

-He was elected to the Newfoundland assembly in a 1979 by-election.
-Andrews served in the provincial cabinet as Minister of Environment and Minister of Culture, Recreation and Youth.
+Andrews left broadcasting in 1979 to contest a Newfoundland House of Assembly by-election as the Progressive Conservative candidate for the district of Burgeo-Bay d'Espoir.
+He won the election and served in the provincial cabinet of Brian Peckford as Minister of Environment and Minister of Culture, Recreation and Youth.
 He was defeated by David Gilbert when he ran for reelection in 1985.